risor-io/risor/docs/index.md

 Tamarin is an embedded scripting language for Go projects.

-By integrating Tamarin into your existing Go program or library, you can add dynamic scripting and behavior without requiring users to recompile your program.
+Integrating Tamarin into your Go program or library provides extensibility.
+You enable users of your application to extend and modify its functionality without recompiling.

-You may also find that the Tamarin CLI can be handy for miscellaneous command line scripting tasks, thanks to the simple, single binary Go build and convenient syntax.
+You may also find that the Tamarin CLI is handy for command line scripting, thanks to the single binary distribution, handy built-in functions, and convenient syntax.

 ```go
 ["welcome", "to", "tamarin", "👋"] | strings.join(" ")